innovation-first/paradox-innovation/content/blogs/innovation-strategy/index.md

 ### Cost and Complexity of Managed Services

-Subscribing to services such as Databrick, Azure ML, or Google AI Platform ([14](https://cloud.google.com/vertex-ai?hl=en)) certainly simplify some aspects of deploying and managing AI applications.
+Subscribing to one of the top [AI services providers](https://cioinfluence.com/it-and-devops/top-20-ai-cloud-companies-to-know-in-2024/) certainly simplify some aspects of deploying and managing AI applications.
 This approach can be a perfect match to quickly develop MVPs or test new ideas.
 But these services come with their own set of challenges.
 Besides their cost, each require a significant learning curve, configuration and tuning.
 Vendor lock-in is, of course, an issue as well.
-Kubernetes in this space is a challenger that makes it simpler to benegit from the latest open-source technologies (the same technologies that are often packaged and integrated by cloud providers), but brings in his own complexity or ecosystem ([13](https://charmed-kubeflow.io/)).
+The Kubernetes ecosystem, in this space, is a challenger that makes it simpler to benefit from the latest open-source technologies (the same technologies that are often packaged and integrated by the aformentioned services providers), but brings in his own complexity.

 ### Monitoring and Maintenance